SmartDeveloperHub/sdh-framework/README.md

 In order to connect this framework with your own API you just have to:
   1. Create a Javascript global variable *SDH_API_URL* with the URL of your API server.
-  2. Edit the *loadResourcesInfo* method in framework.js to adapt it to your API structure.
+  2. Edit the *loadApiResourcesInfo* method in api-connector.js to adapt it to your API structure.
 That method must:
     1. Add each new resource parameter name to the *_existentParametersList* array (this is like a cache of the parameters that can be used in the API, needed for performance reasons).
     2. Fill the *_resourcesInfo* private variable with information for each API resource.
 It must have the following structure:
 ```javascript